NgChowYong/aruco_learn/readme.md

+# Robot localization with AruCo

-Use Aruco to localize robot
+Use Aruco Marker to localize robot, based on stationary camera

+still ongoing...